Digital-Tech-KKHS/game-design-grace-s-team/documents/Final Review.md

 Review your initial game design document.
 Compare and contrast the game you had initially planned and your final outcome.
 ...
+At the beginning of the year when I first started making my game I was very set on what I wanted to get done and what features my game would end up having, however like most things I ended up completely changing my game and story line with new art ideas and all.
+I wanted the original story to be based on a kelpie from Celtic mythology that was the protagonist and have humans be the antagonists.
+However I quickly came to the idea of my main character being an owl instead because I believed that it was a more acheiveable and realistic goal.
+Although I changed the idea the concept basically stayed the same with the functions I wanted to enable and all together I am happy with what I have been able to make in the time.

 Given each of the initial success criteria that you determined when designing your project, was your game a success?
 Why or why not?
 ...